-You can connect additional computers or other network devices to your switch using Ethernet cables to connect them to one of the available Gigabit Ethernet Ports (1-24).
+You can connect additional computers or other network devices PoE (Power over Ethernet) (Ports 1-4 PoE+, Ports 5-24 PoE) or non-PoE devices to your switch using Ethernet cables to connect them to one of the available Gigabit Ports (1-24).
 Check the status of the LED indicators on the front panel of your switch to ensure the physical cable connection from your computer or device.
+You can use either the Gigabit Ethernet ports or Gigabit SFP connections as network uplinks.
+(SFP modules sold separately)